wkrueger/redutser/README.md

 // .reducer has a reducer with exactly the shape you are thinking of. const store = createStore( newsRedutser.reducer )

-// .actionCreators contains a type-safe action creator map! const actions = newsRedutser.creators store.dispatch(actions.feed_append({ articles: [getArticle(5)] }))
+// .actionCreators contains an action creator map const actions = newsRedutser.creators store.dispatch(actions.feed_append({ articles: [getArticle(5)] }))

-// .actionTypes has the action type, and it is meant to be always used with `typeof`.
+// .actionTypes has only the action type, and it is meant to be always used with `typeof`.
-// For use with redux code interop.
-// If you ask it, in real life, it is just an `undefined`. function someThing( dispatcher: (payload: typeof newsRedutser.actionTypes) => void ) {
+// For use with redux code interop. function someThing( dispatcher: (payload: typeof newsRedutser.actionTypes) => void ) {
-  dispatcher({
+  //generated actions put your second parameter inside "payload" dispatcher({
     type: 'feed_append',
     payload : {